Wool Mattress Care Tips

 - Remember that the compression stops after a few months of regular use.
 Parts of your bed that are used rarely (edges and the center) will catch up quickly.

-When we create your mattress, we allow no more than a 1″ variation from standard bed dimensions.
-Be aware that the tight packaging for shipping often causes the mattress to temporarily gain/lose a couple of inches.
+When we create your handcrafted mattress, we allow no more than a 1″ variation from standard bed dimensions.
+Be aware that the tight packaging for shipping often causes the mattress to temporarily gain or lose a couple of inches.
 The mattress will reshape itself naturally once it has had a chance to lay flat for a couple of days.

 Continued Mattress Care